 What can I offset against my gains on the sale of crypto?

 In the case of the sale of crypto assets, the gain liable to tax is made “by the difference between the sale value and the acquisition value”, net of the necessary and effectively incurred expenses, related to the acquisition and disposal.
-For this purpose, the sale value correponds to the market value of the crypto assets at the date of sale.
+For this purpose, the sale value corresponds to the market value of the crypto assets at the date of sale.

 What happens to cryptocurrencies I bought more than a year ago?